1997 Winter Universiade

 The 1997 Winter Universiade, the XVIII Winter Universiade, took place in Muju and Chonju (Jeonju), Jeonbuk province, South Korea.
 The snow sport events were held in Muju Resort in Muju.
 The ice events were held in Chonju, the provincial capital about 55 kilometers from Muju Resort.

-On 6 July 1993 during the 1993 Summer Universiade in Buffalo, USA, FISU decided that South Korea would host the 1997 Winter Universiade.
+On 6 July 1993 during the 1993 Summer Universiade in Buffalo, US, FISU decided that South Korea would host the 1997 Winter Universiade.
 These were both the first winter multi-sport event and Universiade held in South Korea.
 The games were the largest sport event in South Korea in the 1990s, along with the 1999 Asian Winter Games.